mitsuhiko/minijinja/minijinja-py/README.md

 ## Purpose

-MiniJinja attemps a certain level of compatibiliy with Jinja2, but it does not try to achieve this at all costs.
+MiniJinja attempts a certain level of compatibility with Jinja2, but it does not try to achieve this at all costs.
 As a result you will notice that quite a few templates will refuse to render with MiniJinja despite the fact that they probably look quite innocent.
 It is however possible to write templates that render to the